EdgeCaseLabs/UpCheck/README.md

 4. Publish the up.ashx and Web.config files to an IIS Virtual Directory (default web.config is ASP.NET 4).

 5. Setup an HTTP monitor (i.e. binarycanary.com) to hit the up.ashx periodically.
-A `200` response means that no exceptions where thrown.
+A `200` response means that no exceptions were thrown.
 A `500` means an exception was encountered.